 Every insurance company has its own policy and guidelines for accelerated death benefits, so before you make the decision to go ahead with this, it is a good idea to contact them and find out how much they charge, and what limitations may be imposed by your state government.
 You also need to give careful consideration to whether taking out an accelerated benefit will be better than leaving the policy in place for the benefit of the originally-named beneficiaries.

 The ability to take out accelerated benefits against your life insurance policy is specifically intended for those who are facing financial hardships as a result of serious health conditions.
-Fifth Season Financial offers Funds for Living and Giving (FLAG) Program, which is another option for those who are in this difficult situation.
-The FLAG Program offers a life insurance advance with more flexibility.
+Fifth Season Financial offers Funds for Living Program, which is another option for those who are in this difficult situation.
+The Funds For Living Program offers a life insurance advance with more flexibility.
 When you take out a life insurance advance with Fifth Season Financial you no longer have to pay any further premiums on your policy and are able to use the money for any purpose.
 In most cases named beneficiaries still receive a death benefit after the insured passes, and the process is easy and friendly.
 Call us today to learn more.